-- Report all main outcomes as explained in Part A Important information to read before starting a review. - Note that the effect estimate in the abstract should not include the I2. - Do not report subgroup analyses in the abstract. - Structure the abstract by comparison rather than by outcome. - Always report outcomes in the same order as reported in the methods. - Do not reorder comparisons and outcomes on the basis of results. - Aim to limit the abstract to fewer than 700 words.
-Absolute maximum is 1000 words.
+- Report all main outcomes as explained in Part A Important information to read before starting a review. - do not include the I2 when reporting results in the abstract - Do not report subgroup analyses in the abstract. - Structure the abstract by comparison rather than by outcome. - Always report outcomes in the same order as reported in the methods. - Do not reorder comparisons and outcomes on the basis of results. - Abstract word limit: 700 to 1000 words - Recommended: Insert dynamic analysis results when reporting results in the text